slmnv5/pepelats/details.md

 ### Playing 1

 - commands to scroll over loops making one part.
-It can overdub, delete, mute, reverse selected loop.
+It can delete, mute, move, reverse selected loop.
+  A loop may be moved to the end so when undo is applied this loop disapper first even thogh it was not recorded the last.

 ### Params 0

-- mixer volume for recording and playback

-### Params 1

 - drum volume and drum swing

 ### Params 2

-- drum type to select and load
+- drum type to select and load, update code from repository, restart looper

 ### Song 0

-- current song - save, save as new, load, delete
+- current song - stop looper at different points, save song, save as new

 ### Song 1

 - next song - scroll, load, delete

-### Stop 0

-- commands to stop looper at different points

-### Stop 1

-- commands to init looper

 MIDI commands assigned to buttons are different for these views and are listed in [commands.md](commands.md) located alongside JSON files in [config/midi/](config/midi)